kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20250922-nodeadm-bootstrap.md

  ### Upgrade Strategy

 A valid concern that CAPA users will have is upgrading existing clusters to machines that use the new bootstrap `Nodeadm` CRD.
-This is largely assuaged by CAPI's immutable design where new machines will be deployed by referencing new templates.
-In summary, upgrading should not be a problem.
+This KEP does not change the process.
+As before, the user will reference a new BootstrapConfigTemplate.
+However, the kind will change from EKSConfigTemplate to NodeadmConfigTemplate.

  #### MachineDeployment Upgrade Example